Keyboard shortcuts

 • refresh_cache - Force data re-collection

-• Common query patterns could be predefined:
+• Common query patterns to define:

 • summarize_recent_activity